Propaganda in the Republic of China: In Taiwan

 The Kuomintang also published numerous publications after its retreat to Taiwan, including the Free China Journal.
 Its popularity soared, as the editors and writers analyzed political situations at the time and sometimes even advised or criticized the government in earnest.

 Occasionally, the ROC has attempted to spread propaganda into PRC-controlled areas, usually in the form of leaflet drops over coastal provinces that call for the locals to rebel against CCP rule and are accompanied by the promise that the ROC will one day liberate the mainland.
 That proved to be ineffective and after several years was largely discontinued.

 The Government Information Office was replaced after democratization with the National Communications Commission, an agency styled after the Federal Communications Commission in the United States.
 Most of today's films in Taiwan are Hollywood movies, and all theaters are commercially-run for-profit enterprises.
 Some activities of the Taiwanese government have been described as propaganda.
-Much of it has been directed against Mainland China's People's Republic of China.
+Much of it has been directed against the People's Republic of China.